 The Fossil Record

-In 1846 paleontologist Henry C. Lea published fossil engravings of prehistoric marine life in what is now Lee Park.
+In 1846 paleontologist Henry C. Lea published fossil engravings of prehistoric marine life in what is now Petersburg Legends Historical Park and Nature Conservancy.

 Both the Eastover and Yorktown Formations contain many marine genera and species that do not exist today.
 The fossils found throughout this area suggest that the area was covered by a shallow open bay and had a temperate climate.
 Throughout the fossil beds you can also find sparse evidence of subtropical species.

-This fossil, found in Lee Park, is a vertebra from an ancient whale of the genus Balaenoptera, like the finback whale in this drawing.
+This fossil, found in Petersburg Legends Historical Park and Nature Conservancy, is a vertebra from an ancient whale of the genus Balaenoptera, like the finback whale in this drawing.

 Petersburg’s fossil deposits are well known as a place to find beautifully preserved specimens, especially along Lieutenant Run.
 Here, tens of thousands of fossils are exposed, some with their original color patterns and some still in the original life position.
 Several prehistoric creatures were first named from the fossils found along Lieutenant Run.